-If the word "mozzarella" brings to mind only one type of cheese (the kind that's sprinkled atop your favorite pizza), then you haven't discovered all the different types of mozzarella in the cheese case.
-From fresh to smoked and from cow's milk to latte di bufala, there are many different types of mozzarella to enjoy.
+If the word mozzarella brings to mind only one type of cheese (the kind that's sprinkled atop your favorite pizza), then you haven't discovered all the different types of mozzarella in the cheese case.
+From fresh to smoked and from cow's milk to mozzarella di bufala, there are many different types of mozzarella to enjoy.

 01 of 06

-Creamy, milky fresh mozzarella is mild-flavored but irresistible.
+Creamy, milky fresh mozzarella is mild flavored but irresistible.
 Fresh mozzarella is sold in small plastic containers or bags filled with water or whey.
-Once opened, the mozzarella should be eaten within a few days -- the sooner the better.
+Once opened, the mozzarella should be eaten within a few days—and the sooner the better.

-Fresh mozzarella is sold in several different shapes.
+Fresh mozzarella is sold in several different sizes.
 Mozzarella balls are about the size of a small orange.
-Bocconcini cheese is slightly smaller balls (about the size of an egg) and Ciliegine mozzarella is smaller still, about the size of a cherry.
+Bocconcini cheese is formed in slightly smaller balls (about the size of an egg).
+Ciliegine mozzarella is smaller still, about the size of a cherry.

 02 of 06

 Sold in a tight plastic wrapper without any liquid, processed mozzarella has a texture that is firmer and more rubbery than fresh mozzarella.
 The flavor is very mild and a little bit salty.